eddielin0926/Doodle-Jump-Qt/README.md

 Class Platform is the base class of class NormalPlatform and CrackedPlatform.
 And class HorizontalMovePlatform inherited from class NormalPlatform.
 In *player.cpp* file, *void Player::move()* function uses Platform pointer to call the virtual funtion *collide()*.
 ## Bonus
-Old scores will be displayed on screen and players are able to change their names.
+- Old scores will be displayed on screen
+- Players are able to change their names
+- Sound effects
+- Enable to turn off the sound effect